 OPTIONAL ACTIVITY: Alms Giving

-After breakfast, spend some free time at leisure.
-Meet with the guide and private car at the hotel afterwards and transfer to the airport for a flight to Hanoi, Vietnam.
+After your breakfast, free time at leisure.
+Your guide and private car will meet you at the hotel and transfer you to the airport for your departing flight.

 Arrive in Hanoi and transfer to your hotel in town (note that hotel check-in time is 2pm).

-The rest of evening is free at leisure.
+The rest of evening is free at your own leisure.

 Overnight in Hanoi.